korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 ## [f.
 Polymorphism]()

-Simply stated, polymorphism, means many forms.
+Simply stated, polymorphism means many forms.
 Well, how does this apply to code?
 Polymorphism lets us write to call a method, but at runtime, this method's behavior can be different, for different objects.